Trauma is a deeply distressing event that overwhelms an individual’s ability to cope.

 Negative Thoughts & Emotions

 Having a more negative outlook in general.
 Difficulty feeling safe or trusting other people.
 Poor self-esteem or blaming yourself for what happened.
 Isolating yourself.
 Zoning out or feeling disconnected.
 Feeling sad, guilty, angry, irritable, or numb, and having a hard time feeling good.
+Individuals may also experience moral injury (the sense that you have betrayed your morals or values) or survivor's guilt (the belief that a bad thing should have happened to you instead of someone else).

 Anxiety/Threat